Press & Print: An after-school Printmaking Club for KS2 students at Barn Croft School - 12 week Course

 If your young person has any access needs, sensitivities, or would benefit from adjustments, please do get in touch in advance, I’m very happy to talk things through and make a plan together.

-There is no pressure to produce finished work, the focus is on process, exploration, and enjoyment.
+There is no pressure to produce finished work, the focus is on process, exploration, creativity, and enjoyment.

 What's included: